allenck/ESP32_led_strip/README.md

 # ESP32_led_strip
 This library can be used to drive addressable LED strips from the ESP32 using the RMT peripheral.
 This allows the RMT peripheral to handle all of the transmission while the processor is free to support other tasks.

-The library is based on [Lucas Bruder's project ](https://github.com/Lucas-Bruder/ESP32_LED_STRIP) and the example borrows fro[Arduino Adafruit_Neopixel](https://github.com/adafruit/Adafruit_NeoPixel) library.
+The library is based on [Lucas Bruder's project ](https://github.com/Lucas-Bruder/ESP32_LED_STRIP) and the example borrows from [Arduino Adafruit_Neopixel](https://github.com/adafruit/Adafruit_NeoPixel) library.

 Several enhancements have been made to the original project.
 These include: